 Related: 6 Ways a SMART Telemarketing Platform Doubles Sales Productivity

 Inbound lead generation channels such as websites and social media also serve as sources of feedback and insights.
 While conversion rate numbers for lead generation websites are hard to come by, there’s evidence that shows this type of website converts some 13% to 28% of traffic.
 That’s why marketers leverage websites to gather feedback through live chat or click-to-call numbers.

 Somewhat in line with the above point, lead generation can and should be used to improve how a company provides customer service and support.
 Insights and feedback collected from different lead generation channels can help businesses address customer concerns and promptly resolve issues.
 Lead response tools (such as phone calls, emails, contact forms, social and live chat, for example) can serve as touchpoints for prompt customer support.

-Also, content used in lead generation (such as blog posts, whitepapers, and videos) should include knowledge-based articles/materials that answer customer questions or fix common issues.
+Also, content used in lead generation (such as blog posts, whitepapers, and videos) should include knowledge base articles/materials that answer customer questions or fix common issues.
 To serve both a lead generation and customer role at the same time, it’s good practice to make your knowledge base as extensive as possible, covering practical ways to make the best use of your product or service.